-- 17 The annual report to unitholders should contain the audited financial statements and the information required to be disclosed by the Regulations and Guidelines.
-It should also contain the investment report prepared by the manager together with the reports of the auditor and the trustee.
-The audited financial statements should contain appropriate information on the transactions in the portfolio during the period, the total return over the period, comprising net capital gains/losses and net income, and distributions for the period, the movement of the net assets attributable to unitholders together with the value of the portfolio at the period end.
-The following items should be included: - Statement of Total Return - Statement of Financial Position - Statement of Movements of Unitholders' Funds - Statement of Portfolio - Notes to the financial statements including material accounting policies used in preparing the financial statements
+17 The annual report to unitholders or shareholders should contain the audited financial statements and the information required to be disclosed by the Regulations and Guidelines, and where VCCs are concerned, the Variable Capital Companies Act as well.
+For unit trust, it should also contain the investment report prepared by the manager together with the reports of the auditor and the trustee.
+For VCC, it should also contain the investment report prepared by the manager together with the reports of the auditor and statement of directors.

+The audited financial statements should contain appropriate information on the transactions in the portfolio during the period, the total return over the period, comprising net capital gains/losses and net income, and distributions for the period, the movement of the net assets attributable to unitholders/shareholders together with the value of the portfolio at the period end.
+The following items should be included:

+- Statement of Total Return - Statement of Financial Position - Statement of Movements of Unitholders' Funds (for unit trust) - Statement of Changes in Net Assets Attributable to Shareholders (for VCC) - Statement of Portfolio - Notes to the financial statements including material accounting policies used in preparing the financial statements